msaenzde11/students_material/docs/en/01_html.md

 1. [Comment out HTML](https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/comment-out-html)
 1. [Delete HTML Elements](https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/delete-html-elements)

-## Hands on!

-Create a new file `index.html` and add the previous HTML.
-Play with it: add tags, add comments and open it in your browser to see how it looks.

-It is your first website!

 # 02. HTML structure and basic tags

 Let's review the basic HTML structure again